 If you have oily skin, bentonite clay can help to control excess oil production.
 The clay is also effective in treating blackheads and whiteheads.

 If you have dry skin, bentonite clay can help to moisturize and nourish the skin.
 The clay is also effective in treating wrinkles and fine lines.

 Bentonite clay is also effective in treating sunburns.
 The clay helps to soothe and cool the skin, and can also help to reduce inflammation.
 Bentonite clay is a safe and effective natural remedy for many common skin conditions.

 French pink Clay

-This particular clay is found in France, and is actually a perfect mix of while kaolin and red clay.
+French pink clay is found in France, and is actually a perfect mix of while kaolin and red clay.
 The red clay gets its colour from a high levels of iron oxide.

-This creates a beautiful mild clay that is great for mature skin as it can remove oil and dirt without leaving the skin feeling dry.
+This creates a beautiful mild pink clay that is great for mature skin as it can remove oil and dirt without leaving the skin feeling dry.

 The high levels of iron oxide help revitalise and brighten the skins appearance.
 It also improves circulation strengthening elasticity and promoting skin regeneration.

 It also most effective for polishing and exfoliating dry skin without irritation, as the pink clay has anti-inflammatory properties which can help reduce redness and rosacea.